Invasive Plant Management in Lions Bay

 How does SSISC control invasive plants?

-Why does SSISC use herbicide instead of manual removal methods?
+Why does SSISC use herbicide at some sites instead of manual removal methods?

 - Invasive Plant management requires an integrated approach, with herbicides being just one tool in the toolbox.